-Recent UCG trials have resulted in serious contamination of surrounding groundwater and surface subsidence.
-The process creates toxic waste products and polluted water that are very problematic to dispose of.
-It also leaves a massive footprint in terms of coal extraction, water consumption, energy use and toxic waste creation and disposal, and large quantities of greenhouse gases are emitted.
-The potential climate change and environmental implications of these industries are staggering.
+Recent UCG trials have resulted in serious contamination of surrounding soil and groundwater.
+The process creates toxic waste products and polluted water.
+It also leaves a massive environmental footprint with large quantities of greenhouse gases produced either directly or through fugitive emissions.
+The potential climate change and environmental implications of this industry are staggering.

-Australia has been home to three principal UCG projects.
-They were all in Queensland and they have all ended in charges of environmental damage.
-Recently, major contamination of groundwater and soil caused by Linc Energy’s UCG trial project near Chinchilla, was described by the Queensland's Environment Minister as “the biggest pollution event probably in Queensland's history…certainly the biggest pollution investigation and prosecution in Queensland's history”.
-This disaster resulted in a decision in April 2016 by the Queensland Government to ban UCG.
+Australia has been home to three UCG projects.
+They were all in Queensland and they have all ended in pollution.
+Criminal convictions for environmental damage have been imposed on the companies involved.
+Major contamination of groundwater and soil caused by Linc Energy’s UCG trial project near Chinchilla, was described by the Queensland's Environment Minister as “the biggest pollution event probably in Queensland's history…certainly the biggest pollution investigation and prosecution in Queensland's history”.
+This disaster resulted the Queensland Government banning UCG.
 Moratoriums are also in place in Scotland and Wales in the UK.